Cathay Pacific reports first annual profit since 2019

 "This incident has negatively impacted our brand reputation and the confidence that Hong Kong people and our customers have in Cathay," CEO Ronald Lam said in an internal memo at the time.

-The airline said in January it has signed up 100 cabin crew via its first recruitment drive in mainland China.
+In January, Cathay said it has signed up 100 cabin crew via its first recruitment drive in mainland China.

 hol/dhc/dan